Guidelines for Assessment Reports: Nunavut Mining Regulations

 - legal fees

-- although some Canadian jurisdictions allow for the addition of a "flat rate" percentage of the total cost of work under the category of administrative costs, Nunavut does not
+- although some Canadian jurisdictions allow the addition of a "flat rate" percentage of the total expenditures which can be claimed under the category of administrative costs, Nunavut does not

 - costs of environmental baseline studies, done in conjunction with geological field work, that exceed 10% of the cost of geological work.
 It is no longer possible for environmental baseline studies to be credited to their full amount beyond this limit

 - "costs of doing business" such as software purchases, office equipment, or employee training

 - expenditures to satisfy regulatory requirements and authorizations, such as fees associated with land use permits or water licenses

 Please do not include receipts, invoices, or similar documentation with the report as those items will be requested if necessary.
 Any costs that the reviewing geologist considers excessive in relation to the work being reported on will be subject to further inquiry.

 The intent of the NMR is for exploration work to be done on specific mineral claims and for the associated expenditures to be applied to those mineral claims.
 Costs incurred in support of this exploration work, such as for food, accommodations, and supplies, must be applied proportionately based on the amount of work done on the mineral claims; these costs cannot be allocated globally to all mineral claims on a property.
 Except in the case of grouping, under section 45 of the NMR, work must be done on a claim in order for costs of work to be applied to it.